DanielBMarkham/Info-Ops/manuscript/chapter4.md

 **Abstract** items are all those items that exist only in pure form.
 They're ideas.
 They don't have correspondence in the real world.
 All those reports you asked the college to do?
 They're all abstract reports, about how things happen *in general*.

 There is no generic farm.
 It's an abstract concept.
 There are tons of real farms, but there's no such thing as an abstract farm.
 Every farm has to farm something.
 Likewise there's no such thing as a mammal farm.
 Or a weasel farm.
-We talk about these things in the abstract because in most cases that's we need.
+We talk about these things in the abstract because in most cases that's what we need.

 **We always work at the highest abstraction level possible unless we are absolutely forced to work at a lower level**.
 This is the first secret about how to get a lot done with little effort.